 Industry and Water Shortages: Is Your Facility Ready?

 As water accessibility continues to shift and industry water shortages increase, most industrial facilities will need to adapt in some way.
 Water-intensive industries, in particular—such as the agriculture, food and beverage, and energy industries—will need to be the most resourceful, but the likelihood continues to increase that any industry could be affected.
-In areas … » Read More
+In areas where … » Read More

 Five Ways Your Industrial Facility Can Conserve Water and Plan Ahead for Shortages

 Environmental and water scarcity issues are expected to impact industrial facilities increasingly in the coming years, driving up both sourcing and discharge costs.
 To conserve water and prepare for these future challenges, many industrial facilities are beginning to look at water conservation strategies.
-In this post, we’ll explore “Five Ways Your Industrial Facility Can … » Read More
+In this post, we’ll explore “Five Ways Your Industrial Facility Can Conserve … » Read More

 Can Your Facility Save Money by Reducing Its Water Consumption?

 Historically, water has been widely available for industrial use at a low cost.
 But that’s changing.
 As global demand increases, so, too, has the looming issue of water scarcity.
-Whether spurred by rising costs, consumer demand for environmental responsibility, or by increasingly restrictive water use limits and regulations, many industrial facilities are beginning to … » Read More
+Whether spurred by rising costs, consumer demand for environmental responsibility, or by increasingly restrictive water use limits and regulations, many industrial facilities are beginning to adopt … » Read More